Retries & timeouts

 retry_attempts

-Section titled “retry_attempts”[tasks.publish-feed]cron = "*/15 * * * *"run = "/usr/local/bin/publish.sh"retry_attempts = 3retry_delay = "30s"retry_backoff = "exponential"- Default:
+Section titled “retry_attempts”[tasks.publish-feed]cron = "*/15 * * * *"run = "/usr/local/bin/publish.sh"retry_attempts = 3retry_delay = "30s"retry_backoff = "exponential"retry_attempts is the number of extra tries after the first one

 retry_delay and retry_backoff